PeterQFR/takproto/README.md

 the best solution but is effectively the mechanism used by ATAK.

-Library implementations will need to basically check for the existence of various fields to determine what to do with a particular.
-This may be platform and vendor specific.
+Library implementations will need to basically check for the existence of various fields in the detail part of the message to determine what to do with a particular message.
+This may be platform and vendor specific, and may also require information from the event and point parts of the message.